There are 20 Elon Musk workplace rules that can seriously jazz up any company, big or small. Both SpaceX and Tesla swear by these rules.

 “Walk out of a meeting or drop off a call as soon as it is obvious you aren’t adding value.
 It is not rude to leave, it is rude to make someone stay and waste their time.”

-#6 Throw out unproductive activities
+#6 Toss out unproductive activities

 “Focus on signal over noise.
 Don’t waste time on stuff that doesn’t actually make things better.”